-Available on the album ‘Dazzle Ships’ via Virgin Records
+Available on the OMD album ‘Dazzle Ships’ via Virgin Records

 TALK TALK My Foolish Friend (1983)

 Brilliantly produced by Rhett Davies who was best known for his slick touches on ROXY MUSIC’s ‘Avalon’, ‘My Foolish Friend’ was the last TALK TALK song to feature contributions from their original keyboardist Simon Brenner.
 Released in the interim between ‘The Party’s Over’ and ‘It’s My Life’ albums as a single, Mark Hollis was in wonderfully miserable mode over a dramatic synthesized backdrop.
 The single became lost when it only reached No57 and was not included on the ‘It’s My Life’ long player.

-Available on the album ‘Asides Besides’ via EMI Music
+Available on the TALK TALK album ‘Asides Besides’ via EMI Music

 THE BLUE NILE Tinseltown In The Rain (1984)

 A classic song that sounded like THE PSYCHEDELIC FURS fronting OMD, ‘Tinseltown In The Rain’ is regarded as THE BLUE NILE’s signature tune.
-From the album ‘A Walk Across The Rooftops’ that was released as part of a deal with Glasgow hi-fi manufacturer Linn Products to showcase their flagship Sondek LP12 turntable, the gorgeous melancholy of ‘Tinseltown In the Rain’ had an understated quality that ensured the trio’s sporadic release schedule over the next 20 years was eagerly anticipated by the musical cognoscenti.
+From the album ‘A Walk Across The Rooftops’ that was released as part of a deal with hi-fi manufacturer Linn Products to showcase their flagship Sondek LP12 turntable, the gorgeous melancholy of ‘Tinseltown In the Rain’ had an understated quality that ensured the trio’s sporadic releases over the next 20 years were eagerly anticipated by the musical cognoscenti.

-Full length version available on the album ‘A Walk Across The Rooftops’ via Virgin Records
+Full length version available on THE BLUE NILE album ‘A Walk Across The Rooftops’ via Virgin Records

 CHINA CRISIS Arizona Sky (1986)

 Liverpudlian combo CHINA CRISIS are probably the most under rated band of their generation.
 Lyrically inspired by an artificially assisted gondola ride in Venice, ‘Arizona Sky’ was one of their many singles which deserved greater recognition.
 The nucleus of Gary Daly and Eddie Lundon usually managed at least one hit per album but with the wonderful ‘Arizona Sky’, it was not to be and it settled at No47 despite the song’s brilliant singalong chorus, infectious synthesized textures and catchy “bop-bop-be-doo-dah” refrain.